 What Happens at FIWE?

 The main conference takes place over a weekend (Friday – Sunday) and includes presentations, discussion sessions, workshops and of course lots of free time for informal discussions.
 After the main conference, a smaller group of people spend a few more days hanging out together in an even more informal setting.
-The part of the conference is called FIWE Extra.
+This part of the conference is called FIWE Extra.
 There are no formal presentations at FIWE Extra, there’s just lots of time to talk and exchange ideas and visions for the future.

 One of the most important things to know about FIWE is that it’s not for profit.
 We’re not looking to make any money out of it whatsoever.
 Let’s face it, we don’t need any more money and we also don’t believe that high costs should be a barrier to participation.
 All the money participants pay is just to cover costs.
 We pay our share too.
 Also, we don’t invite big-name speakers and pay them for giving a presentation.
 All participants are on a level playing field with everyone covering their own costs.